kushaldas/pym/docs/thebeginning.rst

 - Add a space after "," in dicts, lists, tuples, and argument lists and after ":" in dicts.

-- Spaces around assignments and comparisons (except in argument list)
+- Spaces around assignments and comparisons (except in argument list).

 - No spaces just inside parentheses.